masuday/Blupf90TutorialStandard/mrode_c03ex031_animal_model.md

    1   2         8          0.18261469          4.11029997
 ~~~~~

 The solutions are identical to solutions shown in the textbook (pp.39).
-The above `s.e.` is the
-square root of diagonal elements of the inverse of the left-hand side.
-Note that the above `s.e.` is
-actually SEP (standard error of prediction) in the textbook (pp.45) not PEV.
-This happened because
-BLUPF90 created general mixed model equations explicitly containing $\sigma_e^2$ and $\sigma_u^2$ rather than the
-variance ratio $\alpha=\sigma_e^2/\sigma_u^2$.
-So we don't need to multiply extra $\sigma_e^2$ by the inverse element to obtain
-PEV.
-Below, we will demonstrate the same left-hand side shown in the textbook and confirm its
-inverse equals to results in the textbook.
+The above `s.e.` is the square root of diagonal elements of the inverse of the left-hand side.
+Note that the above `s.e.` is actually SEP (standard error of prediction) in the textbook (pp.45) not PEV.
+This happened because BLUPF90 created general mixed model equations explicitly containing $\sigma_e^2$ and $\sigma_u^2$ rather than the variance ratio $\alpha=\sigma_e^2/\sigma_u^2$.
+So we do not need to multiply extra $\sigma_e^2$ by the inverse element to obtain PEV.
+Below, we will demonstrate the same left-hand side shown in the textbook and confirm its inverse equals to results in the textbook.

 Alternative parameter file
 --------------------------

 The textbook uses a simplified form of mixed model equations in the single-trait analysis.
-BLUPF90
-can handle this form with a tricky (not recommended) way.
+BLUPF90 can handle this form with a tricky (not recommended) way.
 In this form, only the variance ratio matters.
-The ratio is
-$\alpha=\sigma_e^2/\sigma_u^2=2.0$ and it is equivalent to assuming $\sigma_e^2=1.0$ and $\sigma_u^2=0.5$.
+The ratio is $\alpha=\sigma_e^2/\sigma_u^2=2.0$ and it is equivalent to assuming $\sigma_e^2=1.0$ and $\sigma_u^2=0.5$.
 The parameter file has these "equivalent" variance components.

 ~~~~~{language=blupf90 caption="param_mr03a1.txt"}
 DATAFILE